aaronbloomfield/ccc/hws/ethprivate/index.md

 geth --datadir /path/to/ethprivate/ init /path/to/ethprivate/genesis.json
 ```

-If you are in the geth data directory, and the genesis.json file is in that directory, you can run the command as follows:
+If you are in the geth data directory that you created above, and the genesis.json file is also in that directory, then you can run the command as follows:

 ```
 geth --datadir . init genesis.json